styfle/geoslack/README.md

   <img alt='Sponsor' width='888' height='68' src='https://app.codesponsor.io/embed/fnqaM5soqgNJruSNFm8pdqUw/styfle/geoslack.svg' />
 </a>

-Slack integration that lets your team plot and share their locations on a map.
+GeoSlack is a simple Slack integration that lets your team plot and share their locations on a map 🗺

+If your team works in the same office building, GeoSlack can make it easy to keep everyone in the loop on who's running late to work.
+Team member's can bookmark the GeoSlack app which will post the member's location (optionally auto-refresh your location) and your estimated time of arrival (ETA) in a Slack channel.
+You can even visit GeoSlack to see everyone's location on a single map.

+Your team will thank you when they see you're going to be 10 minutes late due to the traffic downtown and know they must delay that early meeting 📅

 ![Find Me](https://styfle.github.io/geoslack/img/findme.png)